 One figure at Kent which remains a massive influence in disability rights was former Kent academic, author and disability activist Mike Oliver.
-After passing away earlier this year, the wellbeing team at the University is hosting an exhibition in Keynes College on his work with the Social Model of Disability.
+After passing away earlier this year, the wellbeing team at the University is hosting an exhibition in Keynes College on his work with the Social Model of Disability throughout November.
 The Kent Student Awards are changing this year, where Mike Oliver’s influence is now symbolised in the Mike Oliver Award for Improving Accessibility, in the hope that students will strive to achieve the same development that Oliver himself did for the disabled community.

 Natalia Crisanti, Communications Officer for the Student Support and Wellbeing Team, hopes the events of DHM will encourage students and staff from all backgrounds to come out and celebrate: “It’s fitting that we will be asking our Kent community to engage with the exhibition and reflect on what our current culture and barriers might be, and what we can do individually and collectively to address these.”

 Although change is happening around campus, Isobel is certain that there is always more to be done: “I think there should be a focus to say that actually, disabled people are people.
 If you go on a website and it has no accessibility layouts or information, I cannot go out.
 We can do simple things like hiring more disabled people, offering disabled training and making accessibility clear.
-I need to know that companies are aware of.”
+I need to know that companies are aware.”

-“What’s the most important thing supporting her as a disabled student?”
+“What’s the most important thing supporting you as a disabled student?”
 I ask Isobel.
 After a short moment, she replies: “The most important thing is talking to kind, supportive people.
 Just because I am disabled does not mean I am my disability, I’m still the same person I was before, it’s just I have physical limits.
 That shouldn’t have to mean anything.”